-- 18. The issuance of an Initial Claim Package pursuant to this Court Approved Protocol and the order of the Referee shall not be determinative of the eligibility of the person making the Late Claim Request to receive compensation. - 19.
+- 18. The issuance of an Initial Claim Package pursuant to this Court Approved of the person making the Late Claim Request to receive compensation. - 19.
 Where the Administrator receives a completed Initial Claim Package in compliance with the provisions of this Protocol, it shall process the Initial Claim Package and determine eligibility for compensation by applying the terms of the Settlement Agreement in light of the Court Approved Protocols and Standard Operating Procedures which are in place under the Plans at the time of processing.